vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 may not be known at authorization time).

-The OIDC client secret request API will support open API schema docs to make sure commands such as `kubectl explain oidcclientsecretrequests.spec` work (this is not true for token credential request today).
+The OIDC client secret request API will support open API schema docs to make sure commands such as `kubectl explain oidcclientsecretrequests.spec` work (this is not true for the Concierge's token credential request today).

 ##### Disallowing audience confusion